 What is anxiety?

-In broad lines, anxiety is a physical and psychological reaction to threats and danger.
+According to psychologists, anxiety is a physical and psychological reaction to threats and danger.

 From this point of view, anxiety is a vital mechanism that allows us to ‘dodge’ situations, people, or decisions that can harm us physically, mentally, or emotionally.